 - 4. Providing hand sanitising hand gel entering or leaving the church would be an important way of reducing contamination of pews and an surfaces being touched.
 Care should be taken until hands are dry as the gel is flammable.
 It would also be a significant indication of the seriousness with which the Church is taking these precautions. - 5.
 Face coverings should be worn by all those in the Church whether during private prayer or Mass.
 If no face coverings are available, the mouth and nose should be covered by a scarf or other cloth covering.
-In accordance with Scottish Government guidance, the following are not required to wear a face covering in the church: children under the age of five, those who have a health condition where a face covering would be inappropriate because it would cause difficulty, pain or severe distress or anxiety, or because you cannot apply a covering and wear it in the proper manner safely and consistently. - 6.
+In accordance with Scottish Government guidance, children under the age of two years are not required to wear a face covering in the Church. - 6.
 No paper notices, hymnals, magazines should be available in the church. - 7.
 Collection boxes should not be passed around but might be made available as parishioners leave.
 The potential infection of the money would require de-sanitising of the notes or storage of money for a suitable time (4 days) before contact.
 Coins are not thought to be too significant a risk. - 8.
 Use of toilet facilities may be permitted, provided users adhere to physical distancing and hygiene guidelines.
 Parishes should provide hand sanitiser outside the toilet and also antibacterial wipes inside the toilet for cleaning surfaces.